Ukraine, Russia envoys talk under shadow of nuclear threat - NewsBreak

 Stepping up his rhetoric, Putin denounced the U.S. and its allies as an “empire of lies.”

-A tense calm reigned in Kyiv, where people lined up to buy food and water after two nights trapped inside by a strict curfew, but social media video from Ukraine's second-largest city, Kharkiv, showed residential areas being shelled, with apartment buildings shaken by powerful blasts.
+A tense calm reigned in Kyiv, where people lined up to buy food, water and pet food after two nights trapped inside by a strict curfew, but social media video from Ukraine's second-largest city, Kharkiv, showed residential areas being shelled, with apartment buildings shaken by repeated, powerful blasts.
 Authorities in Kharkiv said at least seven people had been killed and dozens injured.
 They warned that casualties could be far higher.

 “They wanted to have a blitzkrieg, but it failed, so they act this way,” said 83-year-old Valentin Petrovich, who described watching the shelling from his downtown apartment.
 He spoke on condition that his full name not be used, fearing for his security.